 Efficient Affordable Energy in Buildings

 The sustainability hub joined a coalition of organisations working to inform policy makers of the economic, environment and social implications of DCLG building policy proposals.
 The coalition called on Government to reduce householders’ bills, stimulate the economy and move away from fossil fuel reliance.
-Key issues include maintaining the Planning and Energy Act 2008, keeping the Code for Sustainable Homes and implementing Zero Carbon Homes by 2016.
+Key issues include maintaining the Planning and Energy Act 2008, keeping the Code for Sustainable Homes and implementing Zero Carbon Homes.

 12 Days of COPmas